ACL Reconstruction Specialist

 David Lintner, MD

 If you’re an athlete with a torn anterior cruciate ligament (ACL), you may need ACL reconstruction surgery to return to your sport without risking further injury.
-Orthopedic sports medicine specialist David Lintner, MD, has successfully performed thousands of ACL reconstruction procedures at his two locations in Houston and Kingwood, Texas.
+Orthopedic sports medicine specialist David Lintner, MD, has successfully performed thousands of ACL reconstruction procedures at his location in Houston, Texas.
 For advanced expertise in ACL reconstruction, call one of the offices or book an appointment online today.

 ACL Reconstruction Q&A